arnoldliu92/crypto-trader/readme.md

 ## Assumptions
 1. Users are already authenticated and authorized to access the APIs.
 2. Each user has an initial wallet balance of 50,000 USDT in the database.
-3. The system supports only Ethereum (ETHUSDT) and Bitcoin (BTCUSDT) trading pairs.
+3. The system supports only Ethereum (ETH-USDT) and Bitcoin (BTC-USDT) trading pairs.

 ## Tasks